jitsi-contrib/installers/jitsi-base/README.md

 ### host addresses

-- Create DNS A record for Jitsi.
+- Create a `DNS A record` for Jitsi.
 For example `jitsi.yourdomain.com`
-- Create DNS A record for TURN.
+- Create a `DNS A record` for TURN.
 For example `turn.yourdomain.com`
-- Jitsi address and TURN address must be different and don't use IP as address.
+- Jitsi address and TURN address must be different and don't use an IP as the host address
 - Set related environment variables before starting the installer

 ```bash